What was your career background before joining RB&HH?

 Can you describe what you do day-to-day?

-As I work across sites, my week is varied, and I like to ensure all staff know we are visible and present to support their needs.
+As I work across all GSTT sites now, my week is varied, and I like to ensure all staff know we are visible and present to support their needs.
 I spend most days checking in with our site-based teams, working on strategic projects and ensuring we meet the demand placed on our service.
 I also remain clinical, and throughout the week, support various individuals and teams who work within the trust.
 Our service mustn’t become disconnected from day-to-day clinical pressures, so we enjoy walking around the wards and offices to ensure all our teams know how important they are.

 What do you enjoy most about your job?